buildthenmarket/Health-and-Fitness/AVOID/Heavy Metals.md

 - **Imported Chocolates**: Some may contain lead due to contamination during processing.
 - **Certain Vegetables**: Leafy greens and root vegetables grown in contaminated soil may accumulate heavy metals like cadmium.

+## Hershey's Chocolates

+Hershey's is facing a lawsuit over allegations that its dark chocolate bars contain heavy metals, specifically lead and cadmium.
+According to Consumer Reports, just one ounce of certain Hershey's Special Dark Mildly Sweet Chocolate, Lily's Extra Dark Chocolate 70% Cocoa, and Lily's Extreme Dark Chocolate 85% Cocoa exceeds California's maximum allowable dose levels (MADL) for these substances.
+The lawsuit seeks $5 million from Hershey's, claiming that its advertising and marketing campaign for the dark chocolate bars is "false, deceptive, and misleading."

 ## Detecting and Avoiding Cadmium and Arsenic in Rice

 **Detection:**